chen-Harry/Crop_yield_CW/README.md

 The project uses Stan software for all of the analyses, so that will need to be installed on your machine.
 For more information, consult [cmdstan installation](https://mc-stan.org/docs/cmdstan-guide/installation.html)\
 To run the full analyses,\
 `source("run.R")`

+To render the quarto website, run `quarto render` (if quarto is not installed on your machine, run `install.packages("quarto")`).
+The rendered websites can be accessed in `docs/`.

 ## License